 - A greater understanding of the genetic risks involved, based on the family history and genetic health of both parents.
 This will include understanding the risk involved when it comes to a potential child developing a rare disease, and if there are any steps the parents can take to prevent the inheritance.

 - Exploration of the diagnosis options, from genetic analysis, screening and testing.
 This will include details of the tests available, their procedures, risks, and expected outcomes.
 Prenatal genetic testing can help parents understand which genetic tests are necessary prenatally, and also post birth.

 - Support with decision making on how parents can ensure a healthy pregnancy.
 For some couples, depending on the genetic mutations they carry, this might involve considering egg or sperm donations pre pregnancy, in order to ensure a healthy child.

 - Guidance on understanding the potential long term care needs of a child born with a specific rare disease, their life outcomes, and what this will mean for the parents and whole family.

-In recent years there has been the development of increasing numbers of prenatal genetic tests, and navigating these options, what they test for, their accuracy and value, is important for all parents to be.
+In recent years the development of increasing numbers of prenatal genetic tests, and the consequent navigation of these options – what they test for, their accuracy and value – is important for all parents to be.
 Prenatal genetic counselors are able to walk parents-to-be through these tests.